OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 Model experimentation and improvement, quite expectedly, was the most time-consuming of all the chapter's tasks.
 Several contributions were made to test different language architectures and choose the on that was most suitable for the project's needs.
 These were coordinated by the task leader, Wajeeha Imtiaz.

-The table below provides an overview of all tested architectures which were eventually not chosen for out classifier:
+The table below provides an overview of all architectures tested for out classifier:

  | Contributor | Model  | Type  | Additional Info |
  |-|-|-|-|